 Whether it is financial or health, it does not really matter why you want to stop and escape your prison of smoking.
 Let hypnosis help you unlock that prison door and walk out jail.
 Remember when you started to smoke, you hated the taste or maybe it made you cough and feel sick, you stuck with it and got hooked.
 It's just as easy to stop by doing the same with that additional help of hypnotherapy.
-When your unconscious mind is reprogrammed to be a non smoker, the want and need is no longer there.
+When your unconscious mind is reprogrammed to be a non-smoker, the want and need are no longer there.

 With 2 session that includes a confidential questionnaire, you will walk away with new positive attitudes as you will no longer feel the need to be a smoker finally being released from the prison of smoking.
-However YOU must want to give it up, not come to hypnosis because your partner, work or friends want you too.
+However, YOU must want to give it up, not come to hypnosis because your partner, work or friends want you too.
 You must want to give up smoking.

 Kinetic Shift in 4 words – Active , Intuitive, Dynamic , Energising